 - Excavation costs are low.

-Incorporating permanent refuge chambers possess several non-traditional challenges that have to be addressed, specifically: mass ingress, multi-purpose spaces and hygiene.
+Incorporating fixed refuge chambers possess several non-traditional challenges that have to be addressed, specifically: mass ingress, multi-purpose spaces and hygiene.

 Design Criteria for Permanent Refuge Chambers